Jared Madere: Early life

 Madere was born in New York City, New York, in 1986.
-He attended the Norwich Free Academy in Norwich Connecticut.
 He studied Painting and Sound at the School of the Art Institute of Chicago and earned a BFA in 2009.

 Career

 Artistic practice

 Madere began exhibiting his large scale installations internationally with the generational survey of monumental works DOOM: SURFACE Controle curated by Renaud Jerez at Le Magasin - Centre National d'Art Contemporain, Grenoble FR.
-Soon after this, Madere opened his North American solo debut at The Whitney Museum of American Art with an Untitled sculptural exhibition organized by curator Christopher Y. Lew.
+In October 2015, Madere opened his North American solo debut at The Whitney Museum of American Art with an Untitled sculptural exhibition organized by curator Christopher Y. Lew.
+The following month, Madere hosted an art series of art exhibitions within his mobile gallery Bed-Stuy Love Affair in an RV outside the Whitney Museum of American Art.

 Madere spent the first half of 2017 in Himachal Pradesh, India creating tapestries for the exhibition Anasthasia and Zoey staged in the hills below Gallu Devi.
-Later in the year, Madere was commissioned to create Unconditional Love, which would fill the atrium of the London department store Liberty for about 36 hours before it was removed due to graphic imagery of a newborn child dripping vernix caseosa.
+Later in the year, Madere was commissioned to create Unconditional Love, which would fill the atrium of the London department store Liberty for about 36 hours before it was removed due to technical reasons.

 In 2018, Madere began work on his first sculptural opera Oouolyamtelbellembem Magical Crisis In The Special V.I.P.
 Spot which debuted in Los Angeles in November 2018 beneath the outgoing flight path of LAX International Airport.
 The following year Madere expanded upon this string of Frozen Operas with Stepped Onto The Moving Stairs Before I Could Tie My Shoes in Berlin and En Route To Burn The Palace I Was Told So Much Of The Queen's Virtues That By The Time I Reached The Gate I Had Become A Guard within their installation Pavilion Du Voyageurs for Nicolas Bourriaud's 16th edition of the Istanbul Biennial, The Seventh Continent.
 In 2021, Madere staged their fourth Frozen Opera, The Unpopular Courage of Dutchess Orchid Drop on the artificial snowboarding slope of Copenhagen's trash burning power plant Copenhill.

-Madere's work results from hyper-collaborative processes enacted during its creation involving craftsmen, technicians, tattoo artists, scientists, chefs, and children.
 In addition to living collaborators, Madere often works with various implementations of machine learning artificial intelligence-based processes to assist in the creation of both sound and image.

-In addition to the diversity of collaborators, the physical makeup of Madere's output is equally varied, working with a wide range of materials including lipstick, raspberries, terrazzo, figure skating hairnets, flowers, scent diffusers, and vehicle wrap.

-Madere continues to create and exhibit work across multiple media in the form of sculpture, image, installation, video, sound, live opera, music videos, and long-form documentation.